mrchrisneal/DashPad/docs/web/troubleshooting.md

 ---
-title: Troubleshooting Guide (DashPad-Web)
+title: Troubleshooting (DashPad-Web)
 ---

-# Troubleshooting Guide
+# Troubleshooting

 This guide provides solutions to common issues you might encounter while setting up or using the DashPad-Web interface.